 Nevertheless, it should be considered that the financial information and the cash flows of the VidaCaixa Group for the 2017 financial year include the effects of the acquisition of the company BPI Vida (See Note 1).
-Given that the takeover of said Company occurred on 29 December 2017, the results of said Company's operations from the acquisition date until the close of the 2017 financial year were not taken into account for consolidation purposes due to their low impact on the profit and loss account.
+Given that the takeover of said Company occurred on 29 December 2017, the results of said Company's operations from the acquisition date until the close of the 2017 financial year were not taken into account for consolidation purposes in the 2017 financial year due to their low impact on the profit and loss account.